klepo/Visualisation-of-the-outputs-of-k-Wave-ultrasound-simulations/Readme.md

 Visualisation of Ultrasound Propagation in Human Body
 =====================
-This project contains some useful tools for k-Wave toolbox simulation outputs.
+This project contains some useful tools for k-Wave (http://www.k-wave.org) toolbox simulation outputs.
+These codes were before and then also simultaneously with the on-the-fly compression and calculation of time-averaged acoustic Intensity in time-domain ultrasound simulations.

 Description
 -----------